 2. Click on Add Assistant#

-3. Open the Select Team dropdown to select the team for Assistant#
+3. Open the Select Project dropdown to select the Project for Assistant#

-4. Select your team for the assistant here#
+4. Select your Project for the assistant here#

 View all chat threads of your assistant in one place